NaincyKumariKnoldus/linux-notes/Day3 : Linux Networking.md

 ### what type of rules we can add to the iptables?

 ### Can we block a website by its domain name only?
-   Yes we can block a website by its domain name only
+   Yes we can block a website by its domain name only by
    $ sudo iptables -A INPUT -i facebook.com -j DROP

+### How can we save rules in iptables?
+   The generic method of saving iptables rules is to use the command iptables-save, which writes to stdout. \
+   `iptables-save > /etc/network/iptables.rules`